incognitonerd/UniversityRegistrationApp/README.md

 * Hibernate - vendor to implement the jpa specifications

 Wiring the technologies together -
 * Spring framework for java enterprise projects  - develop enterprise applications using pojos instead of beans, forces programmers to use the best-known practices.
-Handles instantiating classes.
+Handles instantiating classes (dependency injection).

 UI Components -
 * Vaadin Framework - To build UI related applications.
 Don't have to worry about html or css related stuff

+Authentication -
+* Spring Security - Encrypts passwords when adding a user and validates user when signing in

 Testing -
-* Junit - unit testing
+* Junit - Unit testing